Tesla Model X Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average auto insurance rates for a Tesla Model X are $1,762 annually for full coverage insurance.
-Comprehensive insurance costs on average $386 each year, collision costs $758, and liability coverage costs $460.
-Liability-only coverage costs as little as $510 a year, with high-risk coverage costing $3,840 or more.
-Teenage drivers receive the highest rates at $6,466 a year or more.
+Average insurance rates for a Tesla Model X are $1,762 a year for full coverage insurance.
+Comprehensive costs approximately $386 a year, collision insurance costs $758, and liability insurance is estimated at $460.
+A policy with just liability insurance costs approximately $510 a year, and coverage for high-risk drivers costs around $3,840.
+Teens receive the highest rates at up to $6,466 a year.

 Average premium for full coverage: $1,762